-CANVAS LEARNING SYSTEM GRADES AND ANNOUNCEMENTS
+CANVAS I FARNING SYSTEM GRADES AND ANNOUNCEMENTS

 Grades posted in the Canvas Learning System are unofficial.
 The instructional team will keep official grades (in spreadsheet form) in a secure location.
 This is to protect against hacking of the Canvas Learning System and destruction of grade reports.
 Official grades and Canvas Learning System grades should be equivalent (match).
 Please contact me to discuss discrepancies.
-You are required to check your email, grades, assignments, and announcements four times a week.
+Check your grades and announcements three times weekly.